 As long as the judge is satisfied that the child support agreement was fairly negotiated, and that the terms do not contradict state guidelines, the agreement will almost always receive court approval.
 In most states, the agreement then becomes a binding court order or "decree," and the parents or other parties to the agreement must adhere to it or face legal consequences.
 For example, if a child support settlement agreement has been converted into a court order, and the agreement is violated by a father who repeatedly fails to make support payments on time, the mother can go to court to enforce her rights to child support payments under the order, and the father will face additional fines or even jail time if he fails to meet his child support obligations under the order.

 Splitting up a marriage, determining who gets custody of the child(ren), and calculating child support can be time-consuming and emotionally exhausting.
 If you and your spouse are able to agree on the terms of child support without dispute, consider yourselves lucky.
 But you also may want to have a lawyer review your agreement, just for peace of mind.
-Get a case review from a family law attorney today at no charge.
+Find a qualified family law attorney near you today.